ilkeryuce1/Slot-Games/README.md

-5. I've added a trick to win in playing, you don't always lose :D
+I added a cheat to win in the 5. game, you will not always lose :D